embassy-rs/embassy/examples/stm32wle5/README.md

 - Connect a usb serial adapter to LPUart1 (this is where ALL logging will go)
 - Optional: Connect an amp meter that ran measure down to 0.1uA to the power test pins
+- `cargo install defmt-print` so you can print log messahes from LPUart1

 ## Example Notes